Skip to main content

 --

-Basically, new software can be housed here at SCU in our IT data center or hosted at a data center provided by the vendor.
-Cost, security, availability and other factors must be considered before deciding on the best alternative.
+New software can be housed at SCU in our IT data center or hosted at a data center provided by the vendor.
+Cost, security, availability, and other factors must be considered before deciding on the best alternative.

-Many vendors will provide a remote hardware/software platform that can be used by clients to run their applications.
-Any necessary SCU data would also be stored at the vendor's site.
-Access is usually via the internet.
-Fees are typically based on usage.
+• Hosted solutions: Many vendors provide a remote hardware/software platform for clients to run their applications.
+Necessary SCU data is stored at the vendor's site, with access usually via the internet and fees typically based on usage.
 The vendor's site must be reviewed by appropriate IT electronic security staff.

-In this case SCU provides the hardware, operating system, database platform and network connectivity necessary to run the application.
+• In-House solutions: SCU provides the hardware, operating system, database platform, and network connectivity required to run the application.
 These costs and setup activities must be factored into any software acquisition plan.

 The technology involved in developing software applications is constantly evolving.
-Basically, there are two prototypes for applications marketed these days.
+There are two main prototypes for applications marketed these days.
 Technology like “cloud computing” could introduce new options in the future.

 • Web-based architecture